History of the British national debt: The South Sea Company

 The Lord Treasurer Robert Harley established the South Sea Company in 1711.
 Nominally, this was a trading company, but its main activity was the funding of government debt.
 In 1720, a bill was passed making the South Sea Company responsible for the entire national debt.
 This led to a frenzy of interest in the company, whose shares reached ten times their original issue price.
 A liquidity problem and collapse followed.
 The company was responsible for at least part of the national debt until it was abolished in 1850.

 World War I

 At the beginning of the 20th century the national debt stood at around 30 percent of GDP.
 However, during World War I the British government was forced to borrow heavily in order to finance the war effort.
-The national debt increased from £650 million in 1914 to £7.40 billion in 1919.
+The national debt increased from £650 million in 1914 to £7.7 billion in 1919.

 Britain borrowed heavily from the US during World War I, and many loans from this period remain in a curious state of limbo.
 In 1931, President Herbert Hoover announced a one-year moratorium on war loan repayments from all nations, due to the global economic crisis, but by 1934 Britain still owed the US$4.4bn of World War I debt (about £866m at 1934 exchange rates).
-Adjusted for inflation, that would amount to around £40bn today, and if adjusted by the growth of British GDP, to about £225 billion.
 During the Great Depression Britain ceased payments on these loans, and they remain outstanding.